 Jasmine Mote, Ph.D.

 Dr. Mote is an Assistant Professor in Occupational Therapy and Psychology at Tufts University.
 She received her B.A. in Psychology from Oberlin College and her M.A. in Psychology and Ph.D. in Clinical Psychology from the University of California, Berkeley.
 She is interested in understanding the mechanisms of loneliness and the relationship between our emotions and social experiences.
 She is also interested in evaluating and developing digital health interventions (e.g., using smartphones) to improve the social lives of people living with serious mental illness.
-She is an active member of the Society for Affective Science (SAS) and Society for Research in Psychopathology (SRP), serving as the Chair of the Digital Outreach/Social Media Committee for SAS and Co-Chair of the Publications Committee for SRP.
-She is also a consulting editor for the Journal of Abnormal Psychology and Emotion.
+She is an active member of the Society for Affective Science (SAS) and Society for Research in Psychopathology (SRP).
+She is also a consulting editor for the Journal of Psychopathology and Clinical Science and Emotion.
 In her free time she enjoys binge-watching TV series, baking, and hiking.

 Grace DeGrado, B.S.

 Grace is a third year Occupational Therapy Doctorate student at Tufts University, BSOT.
 She is completing her Doctoral Experience Capstone with the MESH Lab.
 Previously, Grace received her B.S. in Biology at Loyola University in Maryland.
 She is interested in research on social-emotional learning as well as exploring how to make the social world an inclusive and accessible space for neurotypical and disabled persons.
 Her future career goals include studying social connection to add to the evidence-based practice of occupational therapy.
 In her free time, she enjoys yoga, cooking, swimming, and spending time in the sunshine.

 Lauren Nowak, B.A.

 Lauren is a third year student in the Occupational Therapy Doctorate program at Tufts University.
 She is completing her Doctoral Experiential Capstone project with the MESH Lab.
 Lauren received her B.A. in Human Services and Rehabilitation Studies in 2019 from Assumption College.
 She is interested in learning about the lived mental health experiences of patients across the lifespan as well as community-based care and is excited to explore these topics further.
 In her free time, Lauren loves reading, baking, hiking, and spending time with family and friends.

 Olivia Sabol, B.A.